etuonudavid/Northwind_Data_Exploration/README.md

-# Northwind Sales Data ExplorationIn this Project
+# Northwind Sales Data ExplorationIn

-Over 50 exploratory questions were answered using the Northwind dataset.
+In This Project Over 50 exploratory questions were answered using the Northwind dataset.
 A lot of data exploration proceduures In MySQL were used in this Project

 **Note**
 **Two SQL files are presnt**